 All State forma and information are available here.

-The Maine Death with Dignity Act does not require physicians or other providers to participate in supporting a person’s decision to hasten their own death:
+PLEASE NOTE: The Maine Death with Dignity Act does not require physicians or other providers to participate in supporting a person’s decision to hasten their own death:

 “Nothing in this Act requires a health care provider to provide medication to a qualified patient to end the qualified patient’s life.
 If a health care provider is unable or unwilling to carry out the qualified patient’s request under this Act, the health care provider shall transfer any relevant medical records for the patient to a new health care provider upon request by the patient.”